-First, you want to look around online and learn as much as you can about the moving companies that you’re considering.
+First, you want to look around online and learn as much as you can about the long distance moving companies that you’re considering.
 Look for one with a good reputation and that offers cross-country or long-distance moves as part of their services.
 If you need extra services, like packing services, be sure that they offer those services as well.

 Then, ask for moving quotes from at least 3 different companies.
 Compare the quotes and see which one is going to give you the best value for your move.
 It’ll definitely be pricey, but a good company will make it worth your while.